wso2-attic/ballerina-integrator/README.md

         req.setJsonPayload(hotelPayload);
         // Send a POST request to 'Elizabeth' and get the results respWorkerElizabeth, _ = hotelReservationEP.post("/elizabeth", req);
-        // Reply to the join block from this worker - Send the response from 'Elizabeth' respWorkerElizabeth -> fork;
+        // Reply to the join block from this worker
+        // Send the response from 'Elizabeth'
+        respWorkerElizabeth -> fork;
     }
 } join (all) (map hotelResponses) {
-    // Wait until the responses received from all the workers running in parallel
+    // Wait until the responses are received from all the workers running in parallel

     int miramarDistance;
     int aqueenDistance;